Skip to content

 Score Explanation

 Security is the strongest dimension.
-Trust Payments is one of very few PSPs holding Principal Member status on all four major card schemes (Visa, Mastercard, Diners, Discover) plus the FCA UK Authorised Payment Institution license and MFSA Malta authorisation.
-For UK-regulated gaming operators that combination means the acquirer counterparty is inside the same UK regulatory perimeter as the operator. iGaming Fit is genuinely strong — a 15-year gaming track record, six US state gaming vendor licenses (publicly named for NJ, PA, MI, CO, NV), SoftSwiss as named gateway partner, and a productized Gambling Harm Detection module that most PSPs don't have.
-The Tech score is held back by the absence of branded ML routing or AI fraud, but the developer surface (six first-party SDKs under Apache-2.0, mobile SDKs, plugins) is materially better than peers like emerchantpay at the same scale.
-User Trust is split — Trustpilot 4.4/5 is excellent, but the 3.2 Glassdoor with US layoff mentions and a 180-day cancellation notice in the standard contract is the kind of detail procurement teams should price into the relationship.
+Trust Payments holds Principal Member status on Visa and Mastercard (direct scheme membership rather than BIN rented from another acquirer) plus the FCA UK Authorised Payment Institution license and MFSA Malta authorisation.
+For UK-regulated gaming operators that combination means the acquirer counterparty is inside the same UK regulatory perimeter as the operator. iGaming Fit is strong: a 15-year gaming track record, multiple US state gaming vendor licenses (publicly named in Trust Payments' own announcements for NJ, PA, CO, NV), SoftSwiss as named gateway partner, and a productized Gambling Harm Detection module that most PSPs don't have.
+The Tech score is held back by the absence of branded ML routing or AI fraud, though the developer surface (six first-party SDKs under Apache-2.0, mobile SDKs, plugins) is materially better than peers like emerchantpay at the same scale.
+User Trust is split: Trustpilot 4.4/5 is excellent, but the 3.2 Glassdoor with US layoff mentions and a 180-day cancellation notice in the standard contract is the kind of detail procurement teams should price into the relationship.

 Who Is Trust Payments Best For?